 “You’re happy to see the valley turn greener and be more productive, but it also scares you… You don’t want the water table to just keep dropping and dropping, and then nobody can use it.”

 Still, she’s hesitant to condemn anyone.

 “Whether it’s money, or whether it’s knowledge, or being really handy with something, you have to have an edge out here,” she said.
 “And if you have money, you don’t have to be as careful.”

 Farley, the rancher who tried to get the water department’s attention for years, sold his family’s Cow Valley property last year.
 He wouldn’t talk about the buyer because he said he signed a non-disclosure agreement.
 A county record of the transaction shows the ranch’s new owner is a company controlled by a Hong Kong-based private equity firm.

-Clarification: This story has been updated to clarify how Green Alpha II uses water on its property in Cow Valley.
+Clarification: This story was updated to clarify how Green Alpha II uses water on its property in Cow Valley.

 This story originally appeared on Oregon Public Broadcasting on March 16, 2022.